 Check out the air quality in your home.
 Turns out that indoor air can often contain more toxins and chemicals than outdoor air.
 Everything from mattresses to pots/pans to kids PJs can contain harmful chemicals in indoor air.

 Some of my favorite remedies for cleaner air are house plants, bamboo charcoal, himalayan salt lamps, and natural beeswax candles.

 As a rule, I try to avoid or completely eliminate toxins and negativity – pharmaceuticals, processed foods, harsh chemicals and unnecessary stressors like: reality/gossip TV, the nightly network news, most social media comments sections, and people who love to dump their negative thoughts and emotions all over others.

 Move that glorious container daily!
 It’s really true that a body in motion tends to stay in motion.
 In addition to practicing and teaching yoga, I love taking walks, hikes, swimming and dancing.
 (So what if I’m not really Beyonce and I’m in my undies, in my bedroom alone?)
-The point is – find something you love doing that challenges you.
-I teach yoga at one of the most amazing cross-fit gyms in the land: Nerdstrong Gym in North Hollywood, CA, where fitness and geekdom come together to create a joy filled training experience.
-Contact me to be my guest.
+The point is – find something you love doing that challenges you, be it yoga, pole dancing, hiking, parkour, horse-back riding, archery… and the list goes on.

 I fill my days with at least one thing that brings me joy and makes me smile or laugh, as many hugs as I can get, and lots of “input” – I try to learn something new each day.
 As a seeker, it’s my quest to be better than I was yesterday and grow always.
 I strive to be a positive force for good, to give back and to enjoy my friends and my family daily.
 Our time on this big blue marble is short, make it as happy as you can by making room in your life for the good stuff.